from a handpicked tutor in LIVE 1-to-1 classes

-Roman numerals are a type of number system that is used to represent a fixed integer value.
-It was widely used throughout Europe as the standard writing system until the late middle ages.
-It came into being as the ancient Romans figured that once a number reaches 10 it becomes very hard to count on one’s fingers.
-Thus, there was a need to create a standardized system that could be used for trade and communications.
+Roman numerals represent a number system that was widely used throughout Europe as the standard writing system until the late middle ages.
+The ancient Romans explained that when a number reaches 10 it is not easy to count on one’s fingers.
+Therefore, there was a need to create a proper number system that could be used for trade and communications.

 Roman Numerals Chart